New 7Km Hike @ Bukit Timah Hill

 Follow the path and continue to South View Path near South View Hut.

 Point 16.
 At the next junction, ignore Kruing Path that leads uphill to the main path.
 Continue straight.

 Point 17.
 Turn left to Taban Path, which has been reworked recently.
 It will be an additional 300 metres or so with one long flights of steps that leads mostly downhill.

 🚩 If you are tired, skip Taban Path and head straight to Point 18, passing a large heritage tree.

 Point 18.
 At this junction, go straight ahead to the main path and then left to the visitor centre.
 If you have chosen to skip Taban Path at Point 17, you will also arrive at this junction, turn right.

 Back at the visitor centre, wash down and follow the route to Beauty World Centre for lunch.
 Beauty World MRT Station is just beside the shopping centre.
 My 7Km route ends here.

 Congratulations!
 You will have conquered 4 long flights of uphill steps.
-Using iPackTravel app's "Map My Trail" function or the standalone iPT MapTrail app, you can map your hiking trail with health data for steps count, number of flights climbed and distance walked.
+Using iPackTravel app's "Map My Trail" function or the standalone iPT MapTrail app, you can map your hiking trail with health data for steps count, number of flights climbed and walked distance.
 My steps count is 11,215 and the total distance covered is around 7.8Km with 59 flights climbed.